Palladyne AI

 Palladyne AI Corp. (formerly Sarcos Technology and Robotics Corporation) is an American company known for most of its existence primarily as a developer of robots.
 Palladyne was founded in 1983 as Sarcos Research Corporation.
-In 2023, Sarcos "pivoted" to become a developer of artificial-intelligence (AI) software, specifically for robotic applications.
-This pivot was accompanied by a cessation of all operations involving hardware.
-In March 2024, Sarcos changed its name to Palladyne AI.
+In 2023, Sarcos shifted its business focus to the development of artificial intelligence (AI) software for robotic applications, discontinuing its hardware operations.
+In March 2024, the company changed its name to Palladyne AI.

 History

 Early history

 Sarcos Research Corporation was founded in 1983 by University of Utah professor Stephen Jacobsen and operated initially as a bioengineering research institution.
 By 1990, Jacobsen had expanded the company's attention to include commercial interests in areas as diverse as theme-park robots, animatronic film props, actuated prostheses, personal drug-delivery systems, various miniaturized technologies, and steerable catheters.
 However, the company's core competency centered on creating robotic systems.
 Sarcos's work was found in a wide variety of applications, including entertainment animatronics such as the life-sized robotic dinosaurs of Jurassic Park: The Ride of Universal Studios Hollywood, robotic displays (e.g., the fountains of Bellagio Hotel in Las Vegas, NV), NASA space-suit-testing equipment, motorized prosthetic limbs, and even MEMS actuators and sensors.

 In 2001, Sarcos was awarded a multi-phase research grant from DARPA of the United States Department of Defense (DoD) to design a powered exoskeleton suitable for military applications.
 DARPA accepted the Sarcos design in 2006, and in that same year the firm began developing prototypes of the exoskeleton based on this design.

 In November 2007, American defense contractor Raytheon purchased Sarcos, seeking to expand its business into robotics research and production.
 From 2007 until 2015, Sarcos operated as the robotics division of Raytheon under the name "Raytheon Sarcos."
 At the time of the purchase by Raytheon, the exoskeleton designed under the DARPA grant had been slated to begin production as early as 2008 for the United States Army.
 However, the Raytheon Sarcos exoskeleton operated on a tether that severely limited its mobility, and as a result, manufacture of the exoskeleton never progressed beyond the prototypical stage due to a lack of continued interest from the DoD.